ncatlab/nlab-content/pages/8/1/0/7/7018/content.md

 ## Idea

-In the ordinary language of [[mathematics]], a _theorem_ is an statement which is of interest in its own right and which we know to be true even though it\'s not immediately clear why.
+In the traditional language of [[mathematics]], a _theorem_ is an statement which is of interest in its own right and which we know to be true even though it\'s not immediately clear why.
 This contrasts with a _lemma_ (which is of interest primarily because of its implications for other statements), a _conjecture_ (which is not known to be true), an _axiom_ (which is obviously true), a _proposition_ (which follows immediately from definitions and axioms), or a _corollary_ (which follows immediately from other known facts).

 In [[logic]], the only part of this to be formalised is how we know things to be true (formalised by the concept of [[proof]]), so to a logician, *any* proved statement is a theorem.
+(Mathematicians know this meaning too, but still usually reserve the term 'theorem' for important theorems in their published work.)
 The term '[[proposition]]', to a logician, means *any* statement and does *not* imply the existence of a proof.
 The term '[[axiom]]' is used in a way that somewhat matches its ordinary usage, but an axiom is now a special case of a theorem.
 The other terms appear not to be used in logic.

 ## Definition